UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 ## Virtual Machines

 To help with the preparation of the practical workshops, we have decided that we will use hpclinux to provide the base virtual machine.
-This provides a linux installation that has the intel and gcc compilers installed, python, MPI etc. Note that if you need a different operating system for your workshop (e.g. windows), then please email me and I will prepare a suitable virtual machine for you and you can ignore these instructions.
+This provides a linux installation that has the intel and gcc compilers installed, python, MPI etc. Note that if you need a different operating system for your workshop (e.g. windows), then please [email us](mailto:Christopher.Woods@bristol.ac.uk) and we will prepare a suitable virtual machine for you and will send you new instructions.

 You can download HPCLinux from [this page](http://www.paratools.com/HPCLinux/#Download).